SudhanshuAgarwal786/SudhanshuAgarwal786/README.md

 I’m a **Data Science Master’s student at the UMich, Ann Arbor**, deeply interested in working on **fine-tuning LLMs, search & retrieval systems, and machine learning**

 ## 🚀 What I’m Into Lately -
--My role as an RA last summer introduced me to **genomics and bioinformatics**, where I learned how to apply **clustering, differential gene expression analysis, and integration techniques** to extract insights from biological data.
+- My role as an RA last summer introduced me to **genomics and bioinformatics**, where I learned how to apply **clustering, differential gene expression analysis, and integration techniques** to extract insights from biological data.

--Through a recent **IR project**, I explored **retrieval systems** by integrating **learning-to-rank models with LLMs** to improve **context-aware responses**.
+- Through a recent **IR project**, I explored **retrieval systems** by integrating **learning-to-rank models with LLMs and RAG pipelines** to improve **context-aware responses**.

+- In **LLMs**, I worked on a **hybrid attention framework** integrating **GLA, Mamba blocks, and LoRA** to improve **efficiency and scalability**.
+This helped me understand **model optimization, inference speed, and balancing performance with resource constraints**.

--Working on deep learning optimization, I’ve learned how to make **ML systems faster, leaner, and more efficient**, balancing **performance with scalability**.
+- Working on deep learning optimization, I’ve learned how to make **ML systems faster, leaner, and more efficient**, balancing **performance with scalability**.

--Currently diving deeper into **fine-tuning techniques, RAG strategies, and multi-modal learning** to push model capabilities even further.
+- Currently diving deeper into **fine-tuning techniques, RAG strategies, and multi-modal learning** to push model capabilities even further.

--Experimenting with **different model architectures and attention mechanisms**, figuring out what works best for improving efficiency and accuracy.
+- Experimenting with **different model architectures and attention mechanisms**, figuring out what works best for improving efficiency and accuracy.

 ## 🎖️ A Few Things I’m Proud Of